wobsoriano/bunbot/README.md

 # bunbot

 Native cross-platform GUI automation for the Bun runtime.
-WIP!
+Supports Mac and Windows for now.

 ## Requirements